Prosciutto Crostini With Ricotta And Brussels Sprouts

 Make Ahead the parts of this recipe may be made ahead by several hours and assembled just prior to serving.

-• whip the ricotta and cover and refrigerate until ready to assemble
+• whip the ricotta, cover, and refrigerate until ready to assemble.

 Nutrition